-The range starts at Luther Pass 7,740’ in El Dorado County, California and terminates at the Truckee River in Washoe County, Nevada and Alpine County, California.
+The range starts north of Hope Valley and Highway 89 in El Dorado County, California and terminates at the Truckee River in Washoe County, Nevada and Alpine County, California.
 The Carson Range tops out at 10,881’ at Mount Freel near the southern end.
 Further north, Mount Rose stands at a respectable 10,776’, but has the advantage of far greater accessibility than Freel Peak.

 Unlike the Sierra Nevada Mountains to the west of Lake Tahoe, the Carson Range loses its snow much earlier, and gains it much later.
 In fact, it receives about half the snowfall as mountains west of the lake.
 This allows for a longer hiking and climbing season, typically starting in April and ending in early December for the foothills, with the high peaks mostly snow-free from June through mid-November.

 The crest of the range is mostly above 8,000’, with some dips along the way with only two pass roads in between which are below 8,000’: US Highway 50 and Kingsbury Grade.

 The southern 2/3rds of the range is accessible through the Tahoe Rim Trail.
 The